d-wasserman/geo-learn/README.md

 :globe_with_meridians: Open Command Prompt or your connected IDE (might need to run as adminstrator).

-:globe_with_meridians: Add Packages with your IDE or in Command Prompt- Navigate to the Python folder. cd /d *path*
+:globe_with_meridians: Add Packages with your IDE, Command Prompt, or with ArcGIS Pros Python Package Installer.
+Conda command is conda install scikitlearn

-:globe_with_meridians: Type in the prompt: conda install scikit-learn
+:globe_with_meridians: ArcGIS Pros Python Package Manager is a quick and easy way to add the required dependencies:http://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-conda.htm

 Relevant Links: